 A dental emergency can occur at any time and should be treated calmly.
 Please follow these guidelines when dealing with a dental emergency:

 - Toothache: Clean the affected area with warm water or dental floss to dislodge any food particles.
 Contact your dentist if the pain persists.
 Do not place heat or aspirin on the tooth.
 You can use cold compresses to reduce swelling.

-- Cut or Bitten Tongue, Cheek, or Lip: apply ice to the injured area to reduce swelling.
+- Cut or Bitten Tongue, Cheek, or Lip: Apply ice to the injured area to reduce swelling.
 Apply firm, gentle pressure with gauze or a cloth to any bleeding.
-If bleeding cannot be stopped, call a dentist or doctor.
+If the bleeding cannot be stopped, call a dentist or doctor.

 - Knocked-Out Permanent Tooth: Find the tooth if you can and handle it only by the crown, never the root.
-Rinse with water but no soap, and do not scrub.
+Rinse it with water but no soap, and do not scrub it.
 If the tooth is undamaged, insert it back into the socket have place gauze over it for your child to bite down on.
 You can also transport the tooth in a cup of saliva or milk.
-If your child is old enough to not swallow the tooth, they can hold it in their mouth against their cheek.
-Visit the dentist immediately to save the tooth.
+If your child is old enough not to swallow the tooth, they can hold it in their mouth against their cheek.
+Visit the dentist immediately.